jerev88/PFI_UNSAM_Eng/README.md

 ## License

 This project is under Creative Commons.
-Please see [LICENSE.md](LICENSE.md) for more details
+Please see [License] (LICENSE) for more details